gambitproject/gambit/doc/tools.logit.rst

    this switch is specified, only the approximation to the Nash equilibrium at the end of the branch is output.

+.. cmdoption:: -b

+   .. versionadded:: 17.0.0

+   Report any bifurcations detected while tracing, as comment lines giving the bracketing values of lambda.
+Bifurcations are reported inline, interleaved with the trace, as soon as each is detected.
+This switch has no additional effect unless :option:`-e` is also given, since bifurcations are already reported as part of the full trace otherwise.

 Computing the principal branch, in mixed strategies, of the reduced strategic form of the example in Figure 2 of :cite:p:`Sel75`::